Overview

 Key facts:

-- Students at the The Ohio State University also attain a thorough grounding in the literatures and histories of the cultures on which they choose to focus.
+- Students at The Ohio State University also attain a thorough grounding in the literatures and histories of the cultures on which they choose to focus.

 - Candidacy exams are tailored to reflect each student's chosen fields of expertise.
 For example, students who are interested in ancient Mediterranean religions have the possibility to enhance their degree with an Interdisciplinary Graduate Specialization "Religions of the Ancient Mediterranean" for which they will receive a certificate of completion.